rubygarage/graphql_meetup/README.md

 to edit credentials.
 Note: This app was created for educational purposes.
 It contains `development.key` and `test.key`.
 Always add your keys to .gitignore in real-life applications.

+#### Running application with Docker

+Run `docker-compose up` (or `docker-compose up --build` if you've done some changes) to run the app on port 3000.
+To enter rails console the container run `docker container exec -it graphql_meetup_rails_1 rails c`.
+To stop the containers run `docker-compose down`.
+To stop the containers and remove volumes run `docker-compose down --volumes`.